Treasury Department Halts Collection of Old Social Security Debt

 Although the Emergency Message halts the collection of Social Security debt from before May 19, 2002, more recent debts can still be offset by withholding tax refunds.
 The Emergency Message also stated that the Social Security Administration will be issuing more instructions on how to implement this change in policy.

 For more information regarding Social Security disability, contact an experienced Social Security disability attorney at Gardberg & Kemmerly, P.C.
-Attorneys at Law Gardberg & Kemmerly, P.C.
-Attorneys at Law represents Social Security disability claimants in Alabama, Mississippi, Florida, and Louisiana at all levels of the disability process from initial application to appeals to Federal Court.
-Gardberg & Kemmerly, P.C.
-Attorneys at Law has been helping Social Security claimants with their disability claims for over 50 years.
+Gardberg & Kemmerly, P.C. represents Social Security disability claimants in Alabama, Mississippi, Florida, and Louisiana at all levels of the disability process from initial application to appeals to Federal Court.
+Gardberg & Kemmerly, P.C. has been helping Social Security claimants with their disability claims for over 50 years.